Murder of Marie Lilienberg and Maria Wahlen: Case information

-The story was picked up by the American media during August 1983, with many noting that the women came from a more trusting society where hitchhiking was not viewed as dangerous.
+The story was picked up by the American media for the rest of the summer of 1983, with many noting that the women came from a more trusting society where hitchhiking was not viewed as dangerous.

 On September 26, 1991 an anonymous phone caller rang the Swedish consulate in San Diego with information regarding the murders.
 The caller claimed he knew a Canadian man named Loren who would drive through San Diego every year, on his way to Mexico.
 He stated Loren hated women, and that Loren had once told him he came across two Swedish women in 1983 who tried to con him.
 Loren and the anonymous caller were later identified by police, but no one was ever charged for the murders, with the case continuing to remain unsolved.

 Loren was described in the call as having red hair.
 The description of Loren's appearance conflicts with that of Loren Herzog, who many believe may be a possible suspect in the case.
-Herzog also had no known connections to Canada.
+Herzog also had no known connections to Canada, and would have only been 17 years old at the time of the murders.
+One of Herzog's victims, prostitute Robin Armtrout, was raped and stabbed 46 times in 1985.
+This fits the manner in which Lilienberg and Wahlen were murdered, with the duo also being raped and stabbed.